 1. What are your objectives in working with a broker or tech platform?

-With infinite time, I have no doubt that you could find the optimal choice and price for everyone of your benefits, but we both know that’s not reality.
+With infinite time, I have no doubt that you could find the optimal choice and price for all your benefits, but we both know that’s not reality.
 So, what are your priorities as you explore your benefits options?

-- Secure information to make an independent decision?
+- Securing information to make an independent decision?

-- Get strategic advice and have someone make a choice for you?
+- Getting strategic advice and having someone make a choice for you?

-- Make benefits easy for you to administer?
+- Making benefits easy for you to administer?

-- Find a solution that operates the way your team operates?
+- Finding a solution that operates the way your team operates?

 Knowing the answer to these questions will help as you evaluate specific options.